-Travelers to NY, New Jersey, Connecticut are told to isolate
+Travelers to N.Y., New Jersey, Connecticut from Washington and other states are told to isolate

-NEW YORK (AP) — New York, Connecticut and New Jersey will require visitors from states with high infection rates to quarantine for 14 days, New York Gov. Andrew Cuomo said Wednesday.
+NEW YORK — New York, Connecticut and New Jersey will require visitors from states with high infection rates, including Washington, to quarantine for 14 days, New York Gov. Andrew Cuomo said Wednesday.

 “We now have to make sure the rates continue to drop,” Cuomo said.
 “We also have to make sure the virus doesn’t come on a plane again.”